Alva Belmont: Advocacy and foundations

 By this time, organized suffrage activity was centered on educated, middle-class white women, who were often reluctant to accept immigrants, African Americans, and the working class into their ranks.
 Belmont's efforts only partially broke with this tradition.
 In 1910, Belmont initiated the first attempt to integrate the enfranchisement movement in New York.
-Working with leading clubwomen in the African American community, like S. J. S. Garnet, F. R. Keyser, Marie C. Lawton and Irene Moorman, she encouraged them to form a Black branch of her Political Equality League.
-She established its first "suffrage settlement house" in Harlem, and she included African American women and immigrants in weekend retreats at Beacon Towers, her Gothic style castle in Sands Point.
-However, she also contributed to the Southern Woman Suffrage Conference, which refused to admit African Americans.
+Working with leading clubwomen in the African American community, like Sarah J. S. Garnet, Frances Reynolds Keyser, Marie C. Lawton and Irene Moorman, she funded them in forming a Black branch of her PEA.
+Belmont attended two mass meetings with Black suffragists, speaking about racial equality and suffrage.
+She established the PEA's first "suffrage settlement house" in Harlem, and she included African American women and immigrants in weekend retreats at Beacon Towers, her estate in Sands Point.
+However, she also anonymously contributed $10,000 to the Southern States Woman Suffrage Conference, which refused to admit African Americans and worked against their enfranchisement.